Dhananjay-74x/SackTrail/readME.md

-To start the project use the following command to start the apache server
+To start the project use the following command to start the apache server:

 $ sudo /opt/lampp/lampp start